Niðavellir: Völuspá

-(Stood to the north, a dark field, Halls of gold, Sindri's Clan,").
+(Stood to the north, a dark field, Halls of gold, Sindri's Clan").

 One interpretation of the above verse would read like this:

 Before you reach the north (Niflheim being the world furthest to the north), A dark dwelling stands (The dwarf world), In halls of gold, Sindri's bloodline lives.

 Sindri was a famous dwarf.
 And ættar means bloodline, or in this case most likely kin or tribe.

 Niðavellir has often been interpreted as one of the Nine Worlds of Norse legend.
-The problem is that both Niðavellir and Svartalfheim are mentioned, and it is unclear if the sixth world is a world of dwarfs or one of black elves.
+Nidavellir is also referred to as Svartalfheim, and was home to dwarfs or 'Dark elves' called Dökkálfar.

 The dwarfs' world is mentioned in the Prose Edda by Snorri Sturluson as Svartálfaheimr.